Good Samaritan Hospital of Suffern Chemical Dependency Unit/Rehab

 Good Samaritan Hospital of Suffern Chemical Dependency Unit/Rehab - Suffern, NY

 Good Samaritan Hospital Of Suffern Chemical Dependency Unit/rehab is a detox and addiction treatment facility located at 255 Lafayette Avenue in the 10901 zip code of Suffern, NY.
 As a detox center, it offers opioid detox, alcohol detox and benzodiazepines detox.
-The treatment program at Good Samaritan Hospital Of Suffern Chemical Dependency Unit/rehab includes hospital inpatient treatment, hospital inpatient treatment and hospital inpatient detoxification.
-Good Samaritan Hospital Of Suffern Chemical Dependency Unit/rehab offers treatment to adult men, pregnant/postpartum women and adult women.
-It accepts women and men into their treatment and detox program.
+The treatment program at Good Samaritan Hospital Of Suffern Chemical Dependency Unit/rehab includes hospital inpatient detoxification, hospital inpatient treatment and hospital inpatient treatment.
+Good Samaritan Hospital Of Suffern Chemical Dependency Unit/rehab offers treatment to people with dual diagnosis treatment, pregnant/postpartum women and adult women.
+It accepts men and women into their treatment and detox program.

 Address: 255 Lafayette Avenue, Suffern, NY 10901